Investing in the stock market can be confusing. It doesn’t have to be. Here’s my attempt at creating clarity out of the chaos.

 - Understand the power of investing and compound interest.

 - Know when to pay down debt and when to invest.

-- Come up with a budget based upon how much money you want to have when to retire.
+- Come up with a budget based on how much money you want to have when to retire.

-- Invest in a low-cost investment vehicle monthly through thick and thin, and especially through thin.
+- Invest in a low-cost investment vehicle monthly through thick and thin, especially through thin.